secretstartups/handbook/product/product-analysis/index.html.md

 ### Urgent Issues

-If an urgent matter comes up, please open an issue and tag your analyst contact (and/or [at] cbraza).
+If an urgent matter comes up, please open an issue and tag your analyst contact (and/or `@cbraza`).
 Please include why the issue is urgent, when it is needed by, what it will inform or how it will be used, and who is the intended audience.

-If you have not heard from the tagged analyst within 1 business day (or earlier if the issue requires a faster turn-around), please send a message in [#s_growth_data](https://gitlab.slack.com/messages/s_growth_data/) and feel free to reach out to [at] cbraza.
+If you have not heard from the tagged analyst within 1 business day* (or earlier if the issue requires a faster turn-around), please send a message in [#s_growth_data](https://gitlab.slack.com/messages/s_growth_data/) and feel free to tag `@cbraza`.

+_*Please keep in mind that we work across different timezones_

 ### Additional Considerations